UA Celebrates National Recognition of Fulbright Award Winners and Semi-Finalists

 - in Fulbright

 The University of Alabama (UA) has recently learned the results of the annual student Fulbright competition.
-Three UA students have received Fulbright Student Research Awards for the 2020–2021 academic year and eleven have won Fulbright English Teaching Assistantship Awards.
+Three UA students have received Fulbright Student Research Awards for the 2020–2021 academic year and fourteen have won Fulbright English Teaching Assistantship Awards.

 Fulbright is the most prestigious U.S. international exchange program, offering opportunities for students, scholars and professionals.
 The Fulbright Award of the U.S. Department of State offers one-year grants for independent study and research and for English teaching assistantships overseas.
 The highly competitive program selects approximately 1,500 award recipients from more than 11,000 applicants each year.
 The University of Alabama has received national recognition as a Top Producing Institution for Fulbright U.S. Students for four of the last five years.
 “We applaud every Fulbright 2020–2021 student applicant for their interest in furthering the Fulbright mission of mutual understanding between the people of the U.S. and the people of other countries,” said Dr. Teresa Wise, associate provost of international education and global outreach.
 “As the world unites in solving the unprecedented challenges of COVID-19, that mission is more important than ever.
 We congratulate our awardees and know that they will represent UA and the U.S. with distinction in the coming year.”